SoK: A Framework for Unifying At-Risk User Research: Methods

 \subsection{Full analysis}

-Next, we used the codebook to analyze the remaining papers that were not included in the initial subset.
-Because our paper selection steps were deliberately inclusive, we continued to refine the dataset during this phase.
-Any researcher could flag a paper for possible exclusion; determinations were made after discussion.
+Next, we used the codebook to analyze the remaining papers Because our initial paper selection steps were deliberately inclusive, we continued to refine the dataset during this phase.
+Any researcher could flag a paper for possible exclusion \postsubmission{if it did not address any of our research questions}; determinations were made after discussion.
 Our final analyzed dataset included \numpapers papers.

 We randomly selected 20\% of the remaining papers, which two researchers independently coded, making minor updates to the codebook as needed.
 The researchers assigned codes to each paper and memoed additional relevant details and context~\cite{braun2006:thematic}.
 After completing this 20\% sample, the researchers calculated agreement using Krippendorff's $\alpha$ before discussing and resolving all disagreements.
 The researchers then repeated this procedure on another random 20\%.
 Once sufficient reliability was reached, the researchers split the remaining papers between them to complete coding.